Albert Lea, Minnesota: History

-The city is named after Albert Lea Lake, which was named after Albert Miller Lea, a topographer with the United States Dragoons, who surveyed southern Minnesota and northern Iowa in 1835, including the current site of Albert Lea.
-Captain Nathan Boone, a son of Daniel Boone, was the scout for Lea's unit.
+The city is named after Albert Lea Lake, which was named after Albert Miller Lea, a topographer from Tennessee with the United States Dragoons, who surveyed southern Minnesota and northern Iowa in 1835, including the current site of Albert Lea.
+Captain Nathan Boone, a son of Daniel Boone, was the scout for Lea's Dragoon unit.
+Lea later served the Southern rebellion as an engineering officer in the Confederate States Army during the American Civil War.

-The city received national attention in 1959 after Local 6 of the United Packinghouse Workers of America went on strike against Wilson & Co., one of the Big Four meatpacking plants at the time, over issues involving mandatory overtime requirements.
-When Wilson & Co. attempted to operate the plant with replacement workers, violence erupted and split the town.
-During the 109-day strike, Governor Orville Freeman acted to quell the violence by closing the plant, calling in the Minnesota National Guard, and declaring martial law on December 11.
-A federal district court in Minneapolis ruled against Freeman on December 23, and the plant turned back to Wilson & Co. just days later.

 Geography

 According to the United States Census Bureau, the city has an area of 14.42 sqmi, of which 12.59 sqmi is land and 1.83 sqmi is water.
 Myre-Big Island State Park is nearby.
 There are three main lakes in Albert Lea: Fountain Lake, Pickerel Lake and Albert Lea Lake.

 Climate

 Albert Lea has a humid continental climate of the hot-summer subtype (Köppen Dfa).
 Albert Lea varies from cold winters to hot summers, with significant contrasts between seasons.
 Its climate type is typical for inland northern United States locations, but due to its southern position in the state, its summers and winters have higher temperatures than other, more northerly regions of the state.
 An exception to this rule is the urban core of Minneapolis - St. Paul, which sees higher temperatures typical of an urban heat island, but Albert Lea is significantly warmer than locations such as Duluth.